 We only had a short stay in Vietnam but if you are able to stay longer I found this brilliant post detailed how to spend 3 weeks in Vietnam and I honestly believe that the longer you have the better and there is plenty of things to do to fill in 3 weeks, a Mekong Delta Homestay would be my first recommendation!

 We found that the easiest way to book tours was through the hotel tour desk.
 As I’ve said in previous posts we arrived in HCMC very late and didn’t realise that our hotel had one, we were out and about the next day and came across the one below and found them to be great also.
-Once we realised that there was one where we were staying though we booked our tickets to the Vietnamese Water Puppets and our Cyclo City tour through them and were able to charge it to our room.
+Once we realised that there was one where we were staying though we booked our tickets to the Vietnamese Water Puppets and our Cyclo Saigon tour through them and were able to charge it to our room.

 N: Dai Ly Ve May Bay

 A: 187 Le Thanh Ton, Q.1, TP, HCM